PassiveLemon/nix-xl/README.md

 Declaratively configure Lite-XL languages, plugins, and libraries.

-This attempts to make Lite-XL configuration as easy and simple as possible and automatically includes dependencies.
+With automatic dependency resolution, nix-xl attempts to make Lite-XL configuration as simple as possible for Nix users.

->![NOTE]
+> [!NOTE]
 > I have not tested every single language, plugin, and library combination so there may be incompatibilities, missing features, or other issues.

 The only included features are currently from [lite-xl-plugins](https://github.com/lite-xl/lite-xl-plugins).
 Any additions must have their own repository.